-A new law promoting electric transport in Panama was signed off by Panamanian President Laurentino Cortizo this week, as part of a broader effort to reduce greenhouse gas emissions, encourage the use of renewable energy, and promote sustainability.
+A law promoting electric transport in Panama was signed off by Panamanian President Laurentino Cortizo in 2023, as part of a broader effort to reduce greenhouse gas emissions, encourage the use of renewable energy, and promote sustainability.

 The law also dictates that by 2025 all types of transportation overseen by public institutions must be in the process of transitioning to electric power.

-Under the terms of the new law, by 2025 at least 10% of vehicles used and managed by public entities must be electric, and by 2027 that proportion must have risen to a quarter of vehicles.
+Under the terms of the law, by 2025 at least 10% of vehicles used and managed by public entities must be electric, and by 2027 that proportion must have risen to a quarter of vehicles.
 By 2030, the proportion of electric vehicles used by such institutions must have reached 40%.

 Mass transportation and public transport providers are subject to slightly different demands after 2025, with 20% of vehicles needing to be electric by 2027 and 33% by 2030.